My Post-Surgery Timeline of Recovery

 Even with a robot, your surgery is an invasive procedure.
 You’ll be anesthetized for up to three hours, and that too will hit you hard, so some physical preparation will be a great investment.

 You might already be fit, you might not, but we can all do with being fitter, particularly in advance of surgery, so make time for yourself to walk, jog, run, swim, work out, cycle, play tennis, do yoga or Pilates, ideally doing a combination of cardio and strength training.
-Research has shown that even two weeks of increased activity before surgery will pay dividends.

 Waking up after surgery

-OK -- you wake up after surgery, and you’ll feel like you’ve been kicked by a horse, a big one, right in the belly.
+OK -- you wake up after surgery, and you may feel like you’ve been kicked by a horse, a big one, right in the belly.
 It’s going to hurt, but now is not the time to feel too sorry for yourself.
-That pre-op training you did is already helping, but once you are home you need to be getting up two or three times a day and walking, even if it’s only round your house or garden.
+That pre-op training you did is already helping, but once you are home you may be getting up two or three times a day and walking, even if it’s only round your house or garden.
 And walking is about all you’ll be able to do, trust me, but it’ll feel good, even if after twenty or thirty minutes you then need a lie down.
 By day ten you might be able to walk for thirty minutes twice a day, by day 20 I reckon you’ll be able to walk for up to an hour at least once a day, with another shorter session.

 When can I start exercising again?